Skip to content ↓

 Higher and degree level apprenticeships

-Students who are considering the apprenticeship route when they finish sixth form are provided with 1:1 support and guidance from The Connexions Service.
-This includes help finding and applying for an apprenticeship, completing application forms, compiling a CV and practice interviews.
-Eleanor Willett is our Connexions Adviser, and she is in school on Wednesdays and Thursdays.
+Students who are considering the apprenticeship route when they finish sixth form are provided with 1:1 support and guidance from Mrs Court, Careers Adviser.
+This includes help with finding and applying for an apprenticeship, completing application forms, compiling a CV and practice interviews.

 Previous students have gained apprenticeships at companies such as the BBC, Network Rail, Barclays and Mott MacDonald: